 The development is situated in an environmentally sensitive area.
 The proposed scale and density of the proposals pose a real threat to wildlife on site and in the surrounding area, and insufficient attention has been paid to mitigation.

-The National Planning Policy Framework (Paragraph 8c) states that there is a duty to ‘protect and enhance’ the environment and to ‘minimise pollution’.
+The National Planning Policy Framework (Paragraph 8c) states that there is a duty to protect and enhance the environment and to minimise pollution.

 The gas holder site itself is part of a Site of Importance for Nature Conservation (SINC): The Berverley Brook in Kingston, which includes the Kingshill allotments, woodland and southern access route.
 It also adjoins two other SINCs: The Beverley Brook in Sutton, including parts of the horsefields, and Sir Joseph Hood Memorial Wood.
-The latter is also designated nature reserve.
-It should be reserved for nature, not Berkeley’s sales and marketing department.

 There is a presumption against any form of significant development, particularly tall buildings, near SINCs as laid out in Kingston’s Draft Tall Building Strategy (page 21): “Green spaces can be highly sensitive to tall buildings through visual impact on their natural or open landscape character, impacts on biodiversity through changes to microclimates and more intense use associated with higher development densities”.